hundredrabbits/thebook/north_pacific_logbook.md

 We installed a second manual bilge pump in the cabin in 2018.
 We thought having a second, more powerful pump aboard could be useful in storm conditions.
 If necessary, we can pump water out while inside the cabin.
 On a boat, redundancy is key.

-We preparedd spaghetti with eggplant and green peppers for dinner.
+We prepared spaghetti with eggplant and green peppers for dinner.
 It is still hard to finish food, so we started making smaller portions to avoid waste.
 Both of us are still plagued with weird taste buds.
 Sweet is too sweet, veggies are bland.

 ## Kuroshio